-- Use FileMaker Server Admin Console to enable Custom Web Publishing.
-See FileMaker Server Help and FileMaker Server Installation and Configuration Guide. - In FileMaker Pro, open each FileMaker database that you want to publish, and make sure the database has the appropriate extended privileges enabled for Custom Web Publishing.
+- Use the CLI to enable Custom Web Publishing.
+See FileMaker Server Help. - In FileMaker Pro Advanced, open each FileMaker database that you want to publish, and make sure the database has the appropriate extended privileges enabled for Custom Web Publishing.
 See "Enabling Custom Web Publishing in a database" on page 13. - To learn how to access data in FileMaker databases using the FileMaker API for PHP, see chapter 8, "Using the FileMaker API for PHP."